Vonage-Community/video-api-web-samples/README.md

 > Do we have a way to generate the session Id and token from the Vonage dashboard?

-   To do this, log into your [TokBox Account](https://tokbox.com/account), and either create a new project or use an existing project.
+   To do this, log into your [Vonage Account](https://dashboard.nexmo.com), and either create a new project or use an existing project.
 Then go to your project page and scroll down to the **Project Tools** section.
 From there, you can generate a session ID and token manually.
-Use the project’s API key along with the session ID and token you generated.
+Use the project’s Application ID along with the session ID and token you generated.

 **Important notes:**